neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 The z80 code is based on an empty driver made by freem.
 I've personally found it here (http://www.ajworld.net/neogeodev/beginner/)

 ## BUGS
+* If the pitch slide is set to anything that isn't 0, notes seem to be triggered afterwards

 ## TODO
 * pitch slide command